lgcns5g/LGCNS-5G-Core-UPF/README.md

 ## License
 The license file is also provided in the root directory of this repository.
-LG CNS 5G Core UPF is now under Apache 2.0 license.
+LG CNS 5G Core UPF is now under Apache 2.0 license.([Apache 2.0](https://github.com/lgcns5g/LGCNS-5G-Core-UPF/blob/main/LICENSE))